aegerita/Rawlsian-Agents/src/docs/Commercial Laundries Tenant/final_agreement.md

 **Landlord’s Payments**

-If the Landlord incurs any damage, loss or expense or makes any payment for which the Tenant is liable under this Lease, then the Landlord may at its option add the cost or amount of the damage, loss, expense or payment to the Rent and may recover it by all remedies available to the Landlord for the recovery for Rent in arrears.
+If the Landlord incurs any damage, loss or expense or makes any payment for which the Tenant is liable under this Lease, then the Landlord may at its option add the cost or amount of the damage, loss, expense or payment to the Rent and may recover it by all remedies available to the Landlord for the recovery of Rent in arrears.

 8.3